 RULE: INTENTIONAL FAILURE TO RESPOND TO DISCOVERY AND LITIGATION PROCESS CONSTITUTES WILLFUL DEFAULT AND INTENTIONAL FAILURE.

-ANALYSIS: THE EVIDENCE SUBSTANTIALLY SUPPORT’S THE TRIAL COURT’S FINDING AS TO MR. CARPANZANO, BUT THERE IS NO EVIDENCE THAT HIS DAUGHTER ALSO WILLFULLY DEFAULTED.
+APPLICATION: THE EVIDENCE SUBSTANTIALLY SUPPORT’S THE TRIAL COURT’S FINDING AS TO MR. CARPANZANO, BUT THERE IS NO EVIDENCE THAT HIS DAUGHTER ALSO WILLFULLY DEFAULTED.

 CONCLUSION: TRIAL COURT JUDGMENT AFFIRMED WITH RESPECT TO MR. CARPANZANO, BUT REVERSED AS TO HIS DAUGHTER.